 Or you can use the same type of product that the highway crews do for asphalt crack repairs.
 It is melted into the crack and then use a towel to spread it over the surface around the crack.
 This must be prefaced with an asphalt crack cleaner first and making sure no loose debris or rocks in the area of the crack being repaired.

 The heated, melted-in crack filler method will last longer and you probably won’t need a professional asphalt crack repair service later.
 Especially if the crack you repair is less than 20 feet long, deeper than 6 inches, or wider than 1 to 2 inches.

 Why is asphalt crack repair so important?
 Ideally, asphalt crack repairs need to be addressed as soon as the cracks are noticed.
 You want to prevent these cracks from expanding and creating asphalt crack hazards.

 Whether the asphalt crack repairs are for your private driveway or a private parking lot, it is an important part of property maintenance that shouldn’t be ignored.
 Consider this preventive maintenance that will keep your asphalt from eroding, because when it is left on its own, the cracks will spread and cause bigger problems.

 Bigger problems like potholes and more.
 Then the potholes, when they are left unrepaired, like asphalt crack repairs, they just get deeper and wider too.
 The bigger the holes, the more water they hold, and the more the asphalt deteriorates.

 Always do a thorough cleaning of the areas inside and around the crack.
-Loose debris and dirt will keep the asphalt crack repair material from adhering good, shortening its lifespan.
-If you use water to rinse off the area, allow it to thoroughly dry and make sure the weather is going to be dry and warm if you’re using the melt-in asphalt crack repair.
+Loose debris and dirt will keep the asphalt crack repair material from adhering well, shortening its lifespan.
+If you use water to rinse off the area, allow it to thoroughly dry, and make sure the weather is going to be dry and warm if you’re using the melt-in asphalt crack repair.
 Call 254-716-8685 today for your asphalt crack repair needs in Waco and Temple, TX.